Latham Group Inc. (SWIM): Skating on Thin Ice? We Know the Answer

-Latham Group Inc. (NASDAQ:SWIM) went up by 11.57% from its latest closing price compared to the recent 1-year high of $34.73.
-The company’s stock price has collected 2.61% of gains in the last five trading sessions.
+Latham Group Inc. (NASDAQ:SWIM) went down by -3.58% from its latest closing price compared to the recent 1-year high of $34.73.
+The company’s stock price has collected -3.37% of loss in the last five trading sessions.

 Is It Worth Investing in Latham Group Inc. (NASDAQ :SWIM) Right Now?